1967 Newark riots: Inciting incident

 On the evening of July 12, at 9:40 pm two white Newark police officers, John DeSimone and Vito Pontrelli, pulled over a black cab driver, John William Smith.
 The officers had stopped Smith after he pulled around their double-parked police car.
 Police said that Smith's driving license had been revoked, and that he had been involved in eight car crashes in the days prior but continued to operate his vehicle.

 The officers beat and arrested Smith and later took him to the 4th Police Precinct and charged him with assaulting the officers and making insulting remarks.

-Smith was originally from the South, where he was a trumpet player but had moved to Newark to help pay for his expenses.
-Smith got a job at a local taxi company, renting himself a one-room apartment in the Ironbound District along with a yellow taxi cab for $16.50 per day.
+Smith was originally from the South, where he was a trumpet player but had moved to Newark to help pay his expenses.
+Smith got a job at a local taxi company, renting a one-room apartment in the Ironbound District along with a yellow taxi cab for $16.50 per day.

 Residents of the Hayes Homes, a large public housing project, saw an incapacitated Smith being dragged into the precinct.
 Rumors that he had been beaten to death while in police custody began to spread, and a large crowd soon formed outside the precinct.

 Accounts of the next moments vary.
 Some say that the crowd threw rocks through the precinct windows and police then rushed outside wearing riot helmets and carrying clubs.

 Others say that police rushed out of their station first to confront the crowd, and were met with bricks, bottles, and rocks.

 One witness to the initial arrest contacted members of the Congress of Racial Equality, the United Freedom Party, and the Newark Community Union Project for further investigation; they were subsequently granted access to Smith's 4th Precinct holding cell.

 After seeing the injuries Smith sustained from the police, they demanded he be moved to Beth Israel Hospital in Newark, New Jersey, and were granted their request.

 At least five police officers were struck by stones, according to one officer.
 Some residents went to City Hall and continued to protest.

 After midnight, false alarms caused fire engines to race around a six-block area along Belmont Avenue.
 Looters smashed windows of a few stores and threw merchandise onto sidewalks.
 According to police, liquor stores were the main target of looters.

 Mayor Addonizio seemed unconcerned about the possibility of further violence occurring.
 On July 13 he met with Robert Curvin of CORE, an Essex County official named Earl Harris, a teacher named Harry Wheeler, and Duke Moore, a member of the UCC's board.
 They made three demands of the mayor: